 Under federal law, employers are required to verify the identity and employment of every individual hired and to document that information using Employment Eligibility Verification Form I-9.
-U.S. Immigration and Customs Enforcement (ICE) has recently pledged to quadruple the frequency of workplace audits and raids on employers to target 1) employers who fail to ensure that each of its employees are legally authorized to work in the United States, and 2) the unauthorized employees themselves.
+U.S. Immigration and Customs Enforcement (ICE) has recently pledged to quadruple the frequency of workplace audits and raids on employers to target 1) employers who fail to ensure that each of its employees is legally authorized to work in the United States, and 2) the unauthorized employees themselves.

 On January 10, 2018, U.S. Immigration and Customs Enforcement (ICE) Homeland Security Investigations (HSI) issued the following formal three-prong approach to worksite enforcement: